Hamilton Logo

 Hamilton Symbol

-Branding agency Spotco used two types of fonts for the inscription.
-The first is a classic serif with different stroke thicknesses.
-The second is a vertically elongated sans-serif typeface.
+Branding agency Spotco used two fonts for the inscription: a classic serif with different stroke thicknesses and a vertically elongated sans-serif typeface.
 All letters are capitalized and completely white, so they stand out in contrast to the black star.
-The person’s silhouette is completely darkened, so viewers have to guess for themselves who is depicted in the logo.
+The person’s silhouette is completely darkened, so viewers must guess who is depicted in the logo.
 This color scheme was chosen to make the emblem look good on the golden Broadway poster.

 Who is on the Hamilton logo?